JoKiv/JoKiv/README.md

 ## New stuff since last update

-I recently took up my decades-old hobby of programming for the Commodore 64.
+I have recently gained more familiarity with Apple's ecosystem, and it remains to be seen how this new knowledge may influence my future projects.
+No promises.